LLM Cache¶

-LLM-specific cache encoder and data structures for storing and retrieving LLM requests and responses with rich metadata.
+LLM-specific cache compressor and data structures for storing and retrieving LLM requests and responses with rich metadata.

 Package Separation